-Former Republican Gov. Bill Weld Considers A Primary Challenge To Trump
+Former Gov. Bill Weld Considers A Republican Primary Challenge To Trump

 Weld then ran as the Libertarian Party's vice presidential nominee in 2016 on a ticket with former New Mexico Gov. Gary Johnson.

-According to the Washington Post, Weld told the Politics & Eggs breakfast in Bedford, N.H., on Friday that Trump "acts like a schoolyard bully," and that Republicans in Washington who support him "exhibit all the symptoms of Stockholm syndrome."
+According to The Washington Post, Weld told the Politics & Eggs breakfast in Bedford, N.H., on Friday that Trump "acts like a schoolyard bully" and that Republicans in Washington who support him "exhibit all the symptoms of Stockholm syndrome."

 "We don't need six more years of the antics we have seen," Weld said.